This article is also available in German.

 - marzipan rolls stuffed in a baked apple

 - rhubarb coconut crumble cake

 - cherry pie

 - chocolate maple pecan pie

 - carrot slices

-If you are trying this vegan and plastic-free Three Kings Cake, I would love your feedback here in the comments.
+If you are trying this vegan Three Kings Day Cake, I would love your feedback here in the comments.
 If you share your creation of this recipe on Instagram, please don’t forget to link @velvetandvinegar and use the hashtag #velvetandvinegar.
 So my community and I won’t miss your contribution.

 By subscribing to my newsletter, you also get access to my ebook and other freebies, as well as exclusive offers & content directly to your inbox.
 I also regularly send you the latest recipes, personal insights and interesting tips and tricks on vegan nutrition and sustainability.